Nonsteroidal anti-inflammatory drug: During pregnancy

 While NSAIDs as a class are not direct teratogens, use of NSAIDs in late pregnancy can cause premature closure of the fetal ductus arteriosus and kidney ADRs in the fetus.
 Thus, NSAIDs are not recommended during the third trimester of pregnancy because of the increased risk of premature constriction of the ductus arteriosus.
 Additionally, they are linked with premature birth and miscarriage.
 Aspirin, however, is used together with heparin in pregnant women with antiphospholipid syndrome.
 Additionally, indomethacin can be used in pregnancy to treat polyhydramnios by reducing fetal urine production via inhibiting fetal renal blood flow.

 In contrast, paracetamol (acetaminophen) is regarded as being safe and well tolerated during pregnancy, but Leffers et al. released a study in 2010, indicating that there may be associated male infertility in the unborn.
 Doses should be taken as prescribed, due to risk of liver toxicity with overdoses.

 In France, the country's health agency contraindicates the use of NSAIDs, including aspirin, after the sixth month of pregnancy.

-In October 2020, the U.S. Food and Drug Administration (FDA) required the drug label to be updated for all nonsteroidal anti-inflammatory medications to describe the risk of kidney problems in unborn babies that result in low amniotic fluid.
-They are recommending avoiding NSAIDs in pregnant women at 20 weeks or later in pregnancy.
+In October 2020, the U.S. Food and Drug Administration (FDA) required the prescribing information to be updated for all nonsteroidal anti-inflammatory medications, to describe the risk of kidney problems in unborn babies which can then lead to low amniotic fluid levels, as a result of the use of NSAIDs.
+They are recommending avoiding the use of NSAIDs by pregnant women at 20 weeks or later in pregnancy.